 d.
-After the Board votes on the expulsion, the student/parents /guardian/representative will be notified in writing of the Board's decision.
+After the Board votes on the expulsion, the student/parents/guardian/representative will be notified in writing of the Board's decision.

 i.
 If the Board votes to expel, a written notice of expulsion will be mailed to the student/parent/guardian/representative.
 The notice will detail the length of the expulsion, that the expulsion is with services or without services, and where the student will receive educational services, if applicable.
-If the Board vote to expel occurs more than sixty (60) calendar days after the incident giving rise to the expulsion and the delay was not caused by the student's parent/guardian/representative, the length of expulsion will be reduced to reflect all but the first 60 days of the time already spent at an alternative site.
+The length of expulsion will be reduced to reflect time already spent at an alternative site, unless the Board votes otherwise (such as if the offense is a violent act listed in Policy 5.1814).